12 Areas to Consider When Choosing Seniors’ Housing

 2. Location, location, location

 How far is it from your family and friends?
-How close or far are familiar places such as services, restaurants, theatre, clubs, church or synagogue?
+How close or far are familiar places such as services, restaurants, theater, clubs, church or synagogue?
 Are there plans to establish all these in the retirement community once there, or will your time be split?
 Remember that connection with important people in your life is a definite component of good quality of life.

 3. Values and commitment

 Ask the management or representative at the establishment about values and commitment to each person.
 Get this from the people you talk with, not the brochures they send out.
 While it is good to talk to folks who are available to talk and share their experiences there, they will probably have you speak with the most satisfied members..
 Ask for a list of complaints they have received and dealt with.
 Seek a place that shares your values about what is important in your life and maintaining a high quality of life: continuity here is also important to your quality of life.
 Ask what procedures are in place to ensure they uphold their commitment to these core values.
 Ask how these core values are implemented and evaluated.
 Are they open to improvements?
 Is there a “Comment Card” system where the residents/tenants can forward their comments and concerns anonymously?
 Alternatively, what avenues are in place to motivate, celebrate and encourage outstanding service and achievements by staff?

 4. Religious affiliation is only part of the equation

 Try not to select by religion alone.
 You may find the system falls far short of meeting your overall needs.
 While many families share they receive much comfort if the community is of their religion, this does not guarantee a successful placement.

 5. Processes in place to ensure a warm welcome and adjustment

 What processes are in place to help you or your loved one transition into their system and become part of their “community”?
 Who is the “go-to” person if there are questions?